 Casting Gag: Rachel's best friend Mindy, who stole her fiancee, is played by Jennifer Grey.
 Both actresses had played Jeannie Bueller - Grey in Ferris Bueller's Day Off and Aniston in the attempted spin-off TV series.

-She dyed her hair a dark brown for Horrible Bosses, even fighting the studio to let her do so.
+She dyed her hair a dark brown for Horrible Bosses, even fighting the studio to let her do so, as producers feared she wouldn't be instantly recognizable in the promotional spots.

 Subverted in Leprechaun.
 The studio wanted her to bleach her hair blonde, but the director had her keep it brown.